antmicro/renode-models-analyzer/README.md

 ```
 dotnet run --configuration Release --project ModelsAnalyzer/Runner/Runner.csproj \
--- -s renode/Renode_NET.sln --collapse-empty --show-summary
+-- -s renode/Renode_NET.sln --show-summary
 ```

-`--collapse-empty` is recommended, so Runner doesn't display full walkthrough through solution, including files that don't contain peripherals.
+By default, Runner doesn't display full walkthrough through solution, including files that don't contain peripherals.
 Still, it has to walk trough the entire solution, to verify which are peripherals and which are not (a peripheral is a class implementing `IPeripheral` interface).
+To display the entire walkthough you can pass `--no-collapse` option.

 `--show-summary` displays analyzers health-checks per each parsed file (whether the analyzer finished with success).